A Meta-embedding-based Ensemble Approach for ICD Coding Prediction: Proposed Approach

 where $\textrm{w}_{\textrm{u}\textrm{v}} = 0;$ if the words are not \emph{k} neighbours in either of the sources.

-Given a word $\textrm{v} \in \mathcal{V}$, for each neighbouring word $\textrm{u}$ in $\mathcal{N}_{\mathcal{V}_{1}}$ and $\mathcal{N}_{\mathcal{V}_{2}}$, the recontruction weights are learned such that the reconstruction error given in Eq.~\ref{eq:reconstuction} is minimized i.e minimizing the sum of the local distortions present in the two sources and to do this, the error gradient is computed using Eq.~\ref{eq:meta_error_grad}.
+Given a word $\textrm{v} \in \mathcal{V}$, for each neighbouring word $\textrm{u}$ in $\mathcal{N}_{\mathcal{V}_{1}}$ and $\mathcal{N}_{\mathcal{V}_{2}}$, the recontruction weights are learned such that the reconstruction error given in Eq.~\ref{eq:reconstuction} is minimized i.e minimizing the sum of the local distortions present in the two sources.
+To achieve this, the error gradient is computed using Eq.~\ref{eq:meta_error_grad}.

-Based on prior work~\cite{DBLP:conf/ijcai/BollegalaHK18}, the weights are uniformly randomly initialized for each \emph{k} neighbour and optimal weights are obtained using stochastic gradient descent (SGD) with the initial learning rate set as 0.01 and maximum number of iterations is set to 100.
+Based on prior work~\cite{DBLP:conf/ijcai/BollegalaHK18}, the weights are uniformly randomly initialized for each \emph{k} neighbour and optimal weights are obtained using stochastic gradient descent (SGD) with the initial learning rate set as 0.01 and maximum number of iterations set to 100.